Benefits

 Cold Lozenge Mechanism

-Zinc lozenges work via DIRECT CONTACT with throat mucosa — releasing zinc ions that interact with rhinovirus ICAM-1 binding sites and rhinovirus capsid, disrupting viral attachment and replication.
-Mechanism specifically requires LOZENGE FORM (slow oral release) — capsules/swallowed forms do NOT work for cold treatment.
+Zinc lozenges work via direct contact with throat mucosa — releasing zinc ions that interact with rhinovirus ICAM-1 binding sites and rhinovirus capsid, disrupting viral attachment and replication.
+Mechanism specifically requires lozenge form (slow oral release) — capsules/swallowed forms do not work for cold treatment.

 Gluconic Acid Carrier